Alva Campbell

 Alva Earl Campbell Jr. (April 30, 1948 – March 3, 2018) was an American murderer from Ohio at the Chillicothe Correctional Institution in Chillicothe, Ohio.
 He was convicted of the 1997 carjacking, kidnapping, and murder of 18-year-old Charles Dials in Franklin County.
+Campbell was on parole for a previous murder conviction at the time.

 Background

 Campbell was born on April 30, 1948, one of six siblings.
 He suffered an abusive home life.
 From 1959 to 1965, Campbell was placed in "two different residential treatment facilities in Pennsylvania, nine separate detention center placements [and] two different foster homes."
 His father was committed to the Lima State Hospital for raping one of Campbell's sisters.
 Campbell's mother was complicit in prostituting Campbell's sisters in exchange for money and alcohol when the girls were teenagers, and one of Campbell's sisters became pregnant at age 15.
 Campbell and his sisters were finally removed from their mother's care after the children entered a bar and begged for food.

 Campbell's earliest recorded offenses, according to the Ohio Department of Rehabilitation and Correction, were three counts of armed robbery, one of grand larceny, and one of shooting with the intent to kill.
 All of the charges originated in three different counties.
 He was sentenced to an unspecified amount of prison time in June 1968, aged 20.
 Campbell was convicted of the murder of an adult male in the course of a robbery in November 1972 and served 20 years in prison before being paroled in 1992.
-He was regarded by Franklin County Prosecutor Ron O'Brien as "the poster child for the death penalty".
+As a result of his prior criminal history, Campbell was regarded by Franklin County Prosecutor Ron O'Brien as "the poster child for the death penalty".